openmrs/openmrs-module-radiology/docs/DEMO-DATA.md

 ## Roles and Users

-The user logins and their roles are listed here for convenience, for an up to date list please see the `demo-data.sql`.
+The user logins and their roles are listed here for convenience, for an up to date list please see the `acceptanceTest/resources/demo-data.sql`.

 All users in the dataset have password: `Radio1234`